FeaturedSEO Research

 • Does it include original framing, examples, data, or methodology?

-If the answer is no, the page may survive basic indexing but fail higher-trust retrieval.
+If the answer is no, the page may survive basic indexing but will fail higher-trust retrieval.

 What an AI-Mode-ready page usually looks like